-On the issue of SOE reforms, political ideology appears to play a significant role across political parties in Sri Lanka.
-The UNP and SJB veer into the right of centre in that order and accommodate various privatisation options for SOE reforms.
+On the issue of SOE reforms, political ideology appears to play a significant role.
+The UNP and SJB veer into the right of centre in that order, and accommodate various privatisation options for SOE reforms.
 The UNP's policy has been observed in practice since 2022, and the SJB's policy has been the least ambivalent, as expressed in the SJB's 2023 Economic Blueprint document.

-Political parties quote different reasons to argue their case for or against privatisation.
-The SLPP and NPP share a more left-of-centre position on SOE reforms, and advocate for a significant role for the government, citing safeguarding national security and ensuring equitable access to goods and services.
+Political parties quote different reasons to argue their case for privatisation.
+The SLPP and NPP shares a more left-of-centre position on SOE reforms, and advocates for a significant role for the government, citing safeguarding national security and ensuring equitable access to goods and services.
 Additionally, while the SLPP warns of dealing with "foreign forces" in the process of SOE privatisation, the NPP highlights the importance of SOEs for facilitating industrialisation.
 For the SJB, preventing monopolies and increasing cost-efficiency of SOEs appear to be their main reasons, while reducing the burden on the taxpayers.

-Furthermore, there is a politics of language surrounding SOE privatisation in the current context.
-Any political party that uses the terms 'strategic assets', 'national assets', or 'critical infrastructure' to signify SOEs tend to evoke opposition to privatisation, at least in full part.
-Incidentally, only the SJB has referred to privatisation of SOEs as "denationalisation", in an operational sense and not a pejorative sense.
+There is a politics of language surrounding SOE privatisation in the current context.
+Any political party that uses the term 'strategic assets', 'national assets', 'critical infrastructure', to signify SOEs tend to evoke opposition to privatisation, at least in full.
+Incidentally, only the SJB has referred to privatisation of SOEs as "denationalisation", in an operational sense and not a prerogative sense.

 The SLPP position is to large extent a continuation of the left-of-centre policy on SOE privatisation, that the Sri Lanka Freedom Party (SLFP) spearheaded for a long time.
-However, in the context of the 2022 economic crisis and its alliance with President Wickremesinghe, the SLPP largely remained silent on the issue of SOE privatisation.
+However, in the context of the 2022 economic crisis and its alliance with President Wickremesinghe, the SLPP was to a large extent silent on the issue of SOE privatisation.
 Many key SLPP ministers were spearheading the discourse and action plan for SOE reform, in line with the IMF programme and Wickremesinghe's economic vision.
-It was only in 2024 that SLPP MP Namal Rajapaksa began to speak up against SOE reforms.
+It was only in 2024 that MP Namal Rajapaksa began to speak up against SOE reforms.
 This was in the lead up to elections when political regrouping was occurring and the alliance between the UNP and SLPP was becoming more tenuous.
-The SLPP leader Mahinda Rajapaksa's comments on the issue publicly marked the party's policy difference from the Wickremasinghe-led privatisation drive.
-On May 12, former President